TBD54566975/didpay/README.md

 #### Android Studio

-Android Studio is required to run DIDPay as an Android application using the Android Emulator
+Android Studio is required to run DIDPay as an Android application using the Android Emulator.

 ##### Installation